 The signage (shame on you: you don't think an architect would say "sign," do you?) hints at the price level.

 It's a long way from Fort Walton condos.

 About as simple as you can get in new American housing, but a 1,260-square foot Watercolor cottage runs $370,000.
 A two-bedroom cottage rents for $3,000 a week in summer, $2,000 in winter.

 A line of new shops.
 The Chairman and CEO of St. Joe speaks feelingly of "place creation" and how his company aims to built a "true place," another Nantucket, Napa Valley, or Santa Fe--with "authenticity, history, craft, boundaries and community."

 Who's in that "community"?
-Not the fellows who built the houses.
-They live 50 miles away in houses that probably need some paint but don't look so very different.
+Not the men who built the houses.
+They live 50 miles away in houses that probably need some paint.